MicrosoftDocs/Hololens/hololens/security-state-separation-isolation.md

 ### State separation states

-State separation ensures the operating system is only changeable by Microsoft trusted device components, and any other state can be discarded.
+State separation ensures the operating system can only be changed by Microsoft trusted device components and only high-value state is allowed to persist across reboots; other system state exists only for the duration of the boot session and is discarded after a reboot.
 Having state separation rapidly returns the device back to factory state.
 Windows Holographic for Business states can be divided into these distinct categories:
   * Core operating system – Unalterable state
   * Operating System Data – Alterable state
   * User Data – Alterable state